 In this post, we’ll discuss why managing and optimizing omnichannel customer journeys is critically important, the constraints in doing so, and how customer journey analytics can help in this endeavor.

 Why is Optimizing Omnichannel Customer Journeys So Important?

-Nowhere is this problem more acute, or important, than in retail.
+Nowhere is this problem more acute than in banking and telecom.